-March is finally here and apparently Spring should be in the air.
-You should give yourself a huge pat on the back for keeping the training going through a pretty chilly month – and why not reward yourself with adding some soft tissue therapy into your routine?
+With March’s arrival, Spring should be in the air.
+You should give yourself a huge pat on the back for keeping the training going through a usually chilly month – and why not reward yourself with adding some soft tissue therapy into your routine?

-This month I spoke to Lauren Forsyth, our expert Soft Tissue Therapist at Canary Wharf, on the benefits of STT for marathon runners.
+Lauren Forsyth, our expert Soft Tissue Therapist at Canary Wharf, offers her insights on the benefits of STT for marathon runners.
 With your weekly mileage numbers likely to peak later this month it’d be a great time to understand how this great treatment option could help you.

 Training for a marathon is very hard on the body and you need to take care of yourself.
 This is why soft tissue therapy is a great supplement for not only maintenance but also injury preventative.

 Factoring in soft tissue therapy into your training program is a MUST!
 Getting treatment regularly throughout your training can help you achieve your goals without any unwanted tension/pain that may occur.

 COMMON ISSUES SEEN IN LONG DISTANCE RUNNERS:

 HOME REMEDIES FOR RUNNERS